nervosnetwork/ckb-js-vm/docs/fs.md

 bytecode.

 We define all JavaScript bytecode files to have a `.bc` extension.
-When ckb-js-vm obtains a file system, it will first look for the `main.js` file; if not, it continues to look for the `main.bc` file.
+When ckb-js-vm obtains a file system, it will first look for the `index.js` file; if not, it continues to look for the `index.bc` file.
 When importing a module in JavaScript codes, e.g. `import { * } from "./module.js`, the steps are similar, ckb-js-vm will look for `./module.js` or `./module.bc`.